 WE FIRST VISITED the islands in 1991, anxious that if we waited another day, the Hawaii of dreams would have ceased to exist.
 Our stops that year — the North Shore of Oahu, the Kona Coast, a cottage on the road from Hanalei town to the Na Pali trail head — convinced us our explorations had just begun.
 Next time out, we took in Molokai, Lanai and Maui.
 From then on it was Maui every time.
 When the whales started breaching for us off Poolenalena Beach atsunset one New Year's Eve and wouldn't quit, who needed fireworks?
 We took it as a sign.

-Our escape from New York fell in the dead of one of the mainland's most severe winters on record — lolo timing, but any sooner and our four cats' welcome to the islands would have been a hard time in quarantine.
+Our escape from New York fell in the dead of one of the mainland's most severe winters on record — lolo timing, but any sooner and our four cats' welcome to the islands would have been up to six months' hard time in quarantine.
 So we staged our flights like moonshots, building in plenty of safety days for weather.
 Serial whiteouts on the mainland notwithstanding, the feline ohana — flown separately by O'Brien Animal Transportation & Service of Foster City, Calif. — had blue skies all the way, as did Susan and I.

 The movers delivered our portable property five weeks after we got here, before the buzz of roughing it in a practically empty new house had worn off.
 Whatever the agenda of errands and appointments in those busy days, the first order of business was an hour snorkeling over the South Maui reefs to the eerie, extraterrestrial song of the humpback whales.